We work with local farmers and seed suppliers, and only purchase seeds with organic certification.

 If you don't have any pots at home, and no useable garden bed, you may need to purchase additional pots or grow bags to house the remainder of your seedlings.

-However, as far as we are aware - none of these subscriptions provide certified organic seeds, nor do they provide the additional growing materials required for harvest, nor ongoing tutorials and community support.
+However, as far as we are aware - none of these subscriptions provide certified organic seeds, nor do they provide the additional growing materials required for harvest.
 They may also not be personalised to your growing location.

 We believe our grow boxes represent the best value you can get for growing organics bar none.

-If you were to go to your local garden store and buy 8 packets of standard, off the shelf GMO (non organic) seeds, as well as a box of seedling pods, a grow bag and worm castings, your bill would almost certainly be more than $50.
+If you were to go to your local garden store and buy 8 packets of regular GMO (non organic) seeds, as well as a box of seedling pods, a grow bag and worm castings, your bill would almost certainly be more than $50.

-With us, the same $50-55 gets you 8 packets certified ORGANIC seed varieties - with personalised selection for your specific season and location - plus 16 biodegradable coir seed pods, a fabric grow bag, organic vermicompost, detailed growing cards and matched recipes - plus access to our growing community - delivered to your door.
+With us, $59 or less gets you 8 packets certified ORGANIC seed varieties - with personalised selection for your specific season and location - plus 16 biodegradable coir seed pods, a fabric grow bag, organic vermicompost, detailed growing cards and matched recipes - plus access to our growing community - delivered to your door.

 We simply do not know of anywhere else you'll get anything resembling that kind of value and service.